-- General improvements in streamflow, due to favorable natural fluctuations, exemplified by higher base-flow conditions and several high precipitation years. - District and SWRCB rules to actively manage the rate and distribution of groundwater extractions and direct surface diversions within the basin, coupled with changes to Cal-Am's operations at LPD, the increased availability of ASR and Pure Water Monterey in the summer, and extensive conservation measures, all help provide increased streamflow. - Restoration and stabilization of the lower Carmel River's stream banks, providing improved riparian habitat (tree cover/shade along the stream, an increase in woody debris and the associated invertebrate food supply) while preventing erosion of silt/sand from filling gravel beds and pool. - The removal and restoration of the San Clemente Dam and Reservoir, and other barriers in the mainstem and tributaries, improved passage and habitat values for adults and juvenile fish. - Extensive juvenile steelhead rescues by the District over the last 34 years, now totaling
+- General improvements in streamflow due to favorable climate and precipitation patterns, exemplified by higher base-flow conditions. - > District and SWRCB rules to actively manage the rate and distribution of groundwater extractions and direct surface diversions within the basin, coupled with changes to Cal-Am's operations at LPD, the increased availability of ASR and Pure Water Monterey in the summer, and extensive conservation measures all help to increase streamflow.

-494,293 fish through 2023.

-Rearing and releases of rescued fish from the SHSRF of 114,149 juveniles and smolts into the river and lagoon over the past 27 years (19 years of operation), at sizes generally larger than the naturally reared fish, which could enhance their ocean survival.
+- Restoration and stabilization of the lower Carmel River's streambanks, providing improved riparian habitat (tree cover/shade along the stream, an increase in woody debris and the associated invertebrate food supply) while preventing erosion of silt/sand from filling gravel beds and pools. - The removal and restoration of the San Clemente Dam and Reservoir, and other barriers in the mainstem and tributaries, improved passage and habitat values for adults and juvenile fish. - Extensive juvenile steelhead rescues by the District over the last 35 years, now totaling 499,926 fish through 2024. - Rearing and releases of rescued fish from the SHSRF of 114,149 juveniles and smolts into the river and lagoon over the past 28 years (19 years of operation), at sizes generally larger than naturally reared fish, which research suggests could improve their ocean survival.